TheDmitri/DiscordScamBotKicker/README.md

 - Check if the bot has the required permissions in your Discord server
 - View the logs for any error messages: `docker-compose logs -f`

-### Profile Description Not Being Checked
+### Profile Analysis Not Working
-- The bot needs to fetch user profiles, which requires the user to be in a mutual server
+- The bot checks usernames, display names, and global names (not the "About Me" section, as it's not accessible via Discord API)
-- Some users may have privacy settings that prevent bio fetching
+- Scammers often put suspicious keywords in their display names
 - Check logs for any errors related to profile fetching

 ## 🧪 Testing